Canada–South Korea relations: Trade

 In 2014, South Korea was the 7th largest destination for Canadian exports the 3rd largest in Asia.
 In December 2009, Canadian Prime Minister, Stephen Harper, traveled to Seoul on his Asian Tour.
 The two countries talked on opening further trade relations.
 Despite suggesting trade advancements in technology and resources, South Korea did not commit to a lifting of the ban on Canadian beef.
 In October 2011, Canadian Agriculture Minister Gerry Ritz stated that he felt confident that South Korea would reopen the South Korean market to Canadian beef by year's end.
 The ban has existed since 2003.

 Trade relations in the beef market have softened as of early 2012, ending the ban of imported beef.
 Canada continues to make significant strides in relations with Korea in many areas, including open free trade agreements.

 On March 11, 2014, Prime Minister Stephen Harper and President Park Geun-hye announced that Canada and South Korea had concluded negotiations on the Canada–Korea Free Trade Agreement.

-Canadian-South Korean bilateral trade reached (CAD) $10.1 billion in 2012.
-Canadian export to South Korea were $3.7 billion, while South Korean exports to Canada reached $6.3 billion.
+Canadian-South Korean bilateral trade reached (CAD) $21.9 billion in 2022.
+In the same year, Canadian export to South Korea were $8.7 billion, while South Korean exports to Canada reached $13.2 billion.
 Canada's main exports to South Korea were mineral fuels and oils (crude), cereals, wood pulp, mineral ores and meat.
 South Korea's main exports to Canada were vehicles, electrical equipment, machinery, oils (not crude) and iron/steel.

-North Korea

-Canada's interests in North Korea are represented through the Embassy of Canada in South Korea.

-Rejection of Marijuana Legalization

-On October 22, 2018, the South Korean government snubbed Canada's legalization of recreational marijuana and warned South Korean citizens in the country that they must comply with South Korean law and will be arrested if they use or are in possession of recreational marijuana in Canada.
+In 2023, Canada and South Korea had a total merchandise trade of $20.9 billion CAD.
+Canada exported $7 billion CAD of mainly mineral fuels, ores, meat, wood pulp, and electrical machines and equipment while South Korea imported $13.9 billion CAD worth of primarily motor vehicles, machinery, electrical machines and equipment, iron, and steel.